Scouts (11 – 14 yrs)*

 Proficiency Badges: The aim of this system is to allow the Scout to develop in a challenging and interesting pursuit.
 To achieve a Proficiency Badge the Scout must fulfil requirements set in conjunction with their Adviser and which include the three elements of demonstrate/investigate, skill and an activity.
 There are 31 Scout Proficiency Badges.

-The Australian Scout Medallion is the highest award in the Scout Section.
+The Australian Scout Medallion is the highest award in the Scout Unit.
 It is considered the pinnacle of Scouting at this stage.
 To earn the Australian Scout Medallion a Scout must:

 - Participate in a Scout Leadership Course at any time after completion of the Pioneer Badge;